Search

 • 4 years of medical school — a medical degree (MD) or doctor of osteopathic medicine (DO) degree

-• 2 years of fellowship in medical oncology.
-A “fellow” is a doctor who had more specialty training after completing medical school and a residency.
+• 3 years of fellowship in oncology and hematology.
+A “fellow” is a doctor who had more specialty training after completing medical school and residency training.

-They can also do special training in a subspecialty area; for example, pediatric oncology and hematology-oncology (treatment of cancers and blood disorders).
+They can also do special training in a subspecialty area — for example, a specific kind of cancer.

 learn more